Accelerate Your Data Analysis Process & Generate Insights up to 90% Faster With the Right URL Architecture

-Today we’ll focus on why a proper URLs Architecture saves online businesses a lot of the most precious resources known to man – time and money.
+For this article, our focus will be solely on discovering how a proper URL Architecture can save your online business the most precious resources known to any marketer or entrepreneur – time and money.

-Reading this article will be well-invested time if you are:
+Going through this guide will be a smart investment of your time if you are:

-- An entrepreneur who wants to increase the revenue your online business brings in [WITHOUT struggling and investing weeks and weeks in order to understand what’s happening on your site so you can make informed decisions]
+- An entrepreneur looking to increase your online business’ revenue [WITHOUT the struggle of investing weeks and weeks into understanding what’s going on on your site before making any informed decisions]

-- A web developer who often builds sitemaps and you don’t want frustrated clients when later on they’ll want to use data analysis to optimise their site.
+- A web developer who often build sitemaps and doesn’t want to frustrate clients when they decide to use data analysis to optimize their site.

-- A data savvy marketer and you want to educate your customers by sharing with them a better way of designing the URL Architecture of the websites they build.
+- A data-savvy marketer who wants to educate customers by sharing a better way of designing the URL Architecture of their websites.

-A good URL architecture can be the difference between 2 minutes to build a segment and 20 minutes to build a segment.
+Good URL architecture can make the difference between taking 2 or 20 minutes to build a segment.

 Generally, for large e-commerce websites, we create up to 250 custom segments, many of them containing URLs.

-I’ll say it again: 60 hours of your life or $10k out of your pocket if you are working with top consultants or web analytics agencies charging around $170/hour.
+We’ll say it again: 60 extra hours of work.
+Or $10k out of your pocket if you’re working with top consultants or web analytics agencies who charge around $170/hour.

-If you are not doing segmentation you are not doing analytics.
-“Segmentation: Do Or Die, There Is No Try!” as Avinash Kaushik
+If you’re not doing segmentation you’re not doing analytics.
+To quote Avinash Kaushik, ‘Segmentation: Do Or Die, There Is No Try’.

-Segmentation is such a vast and essential subject, that’s why we’re working on a comprehensive guide on segmentation, which we will publish soon.
+Segmentation is a vast and essential subject.
+It’s why we’re working on a comprehensive guide on this subject alone – one that we’ll publish soon.

-For now, I want to emphasize the fact that:
+For now, we’re just going to emphasize that:

 - Segmentation is an essential part of any conversion rate optimization process.
-Segmentation facilitates the understanding of various characteristics of subsets of your audience and it helps you determine levels of engagement, reveal funnel leaks and identify optimization opportunities.
+It facilitates the understanding of various characteristics of subsets of your audience and helps you determine levels of engagement.
+Plus, it also reveals leaks and identifies optimization opportunities.

-- Moreover, by segmenting your traffic based on which sections of your website they interacted with, you’ll be able to create well defined remarketing audiences and customize ads based on their preferences and previous website interactions.
+- What’s more, by segmenting your traffic based on which sections of your website they interacted with, you’ll be able to create well-defined remarketing audiences and customize ads based on their preferences and previous website interactions.

-Therefore, by making segmentation easier you are optimizing the optimization process.
+Therefore, the process of making segmentation easier is nothing more than optimizing the optimization process. ess.

-- Do female visitors who read your blogs articles with tips and trends from top designers convert better than those who read no blog articles at all?
-IF yes, do they also have a higher average order value?
+- Do female visitors who read blog articles with tips and trends from top designers convert better than those who read no blog articles at all?
+If yes, do they also have a higher average value?

 - What are the specific characteristics of the audience browsing through sportswear pages?

-Let’s say that you want to answer the last question but your website URL structure doesn’t include categories or subcategories, it just looks like this www.site.com/p/blue-lng-joggning-pants.
+Let’s assume you want to answer the last question.
+However, your website URL structure doesn’t include categories or subcategories.
+It just looks like this ->

-Will you be able to divide the sportswear from other clothing articles?
-How about differentiating between sports pants and other sports articles?
+Will you know how to divide the sportswear from other clothing articles?

-But what if your URL would look like this:
+But what if your URL would have looked like this:

-Answering the question would take you no more than a few minutes.
+Answering that question would take no more than a few minutes.

-Let’s assume that you are in charge of an online e-commerce business which sells dresses, shoes and t-shirts and you want to answer the following question:
+Let’s assume you are in charge of an online e-commerce business that sells dresses, shoes, and t-shirts and you want to answer the following question:

-Suppose that the URLs of dresses product pages from your site look like the ones below and you are using Google Analytics to track the website traffic.
-Let’s say you have over 1000 dresses on your site, meaning 1000 unique URLs with nothing in common within their structure.
+Suppose the URLs of dresses product pages from your site look like the ones below and you’re using Google Analytics to track website traffic.
+Let’s also assume you have over 1000 dresses on your website, meaning 1000 unique URLs with nothing in common within their structure.

 - A Google Analytics segment can’t fit in so many different URLs.